 “Peoples’ minds race and they think, ‘Should I throw out our furniture?
 How can I ever sleep in this bed again?
 I’ll just move to the couch.
 Maybe I should spray the room with cleaning supplies, chemicals and/or bleach—that will kill them!’
 Please don’t do any of those things.
 These actions can make your bed bug problem worse and harder to resolve.”

-The last thing you want to do is freak out and decide to drag your infested mattress out of your apartment and to the curb.
+The last thing you want to do is freak out and decide to drag your infested, unwrapped mattress through your apartment building and out to the curb.